-Dr Fothergill contributed many papers to the "Gentleman's Magazine," the "Transactions of the London Society," &c. &c.
-These, with a Sketch of his Life, a Selection from his Correspondence, his Inaugural Essay, and his Treatise on the Sore Throat, were published by Dr Lettsom in three volumes 8vo. in 1783.
+Dr. Fothergill contributed many papers to the "Gentleman’s Magazine," the "Transactions of the London Medical Society," &c. &c.
+These, with a Sketch of his Life, a Selection from his Correspondence, his Inaugural Essay, and his Treatise on the Sore Throat, were published by Dr. Lettsom in three volumes 8vo.
+In 1783.

 (Volume II, page 154)